 Plaintiffs' rubric for analyzing racially polarized voting has been soundly rejected by the en banc Fifth Circuit.
 See LULAC, 999 F.2d at 850.
 Plaintiffs' expert who performed their racially polarized voting analysis, Maxwell Palmer, summed up his methodology as follows: "Evidence of racially polarized voting is found when minority group voters and White voters support different parties."
-ECF 19-14 ¶ 15.
-In other words, if a strong majority of minority voters supported the Democratic candidate but a strong majority of whites supported the Republican candidate, that constitutes evidence of racially polarized voting under Dr. Palmer's analysis.13 Ex.
-12 at 157:12-158:21.
+ECF 6-14 at 22.
+In other words, if a strong majority of minority voters supported the